“Theodore Williams?”

 “Come,” Beau said and touched my arm lightly.
 “I want to go to the lake after dinner.”

 “Me too!”
-I almost squealed.
+I practically squealed.

 My mom, Hannah, passed away when I was just fourteen years old, but she wasn’t the only one I had lost.
 My dad, Derek, never got over her death.
-He stopped being my dad, and turned into a mean old drunk, who kept yelling at me and my brother.
+He stopped being my dad and turned into a mean old drunk who kept yelling at me and my brother.
 And my brother, Allen… He wasn’t in his right mind anymore.

 When we sat down to eat our spaghetti, l wondered why Beau was friends with someone like me.
 I had been trying to figure it out for ages, but I never understood why he was wasting his time with me.